We All Belong Series newly offered in Montpelier Fall 2017

 The We All Belong program is a Community-Based Cultural Competency Professional Development opportunity

-Teams from organizations, colleges and businesses come together to learn about implicit bias and cultural competency, and to develop and implement strategies to create inclusive, safe, and welcoming work and learning environments.
+Teams from organizations, colleges and businesses come together to learn about implicit bias and cultural competency, and to develop and implement strategies and action plans to create inclusive, safe, and welcoming work and learning environments.
 Each organization, business and campus brings a team to work together with other teams from the community at 3 full-day sessions over 4 months.
 Participating teams commit to attend all sessions.
 See Session Descriptions below.
 Teams may be small - up to 4 members - or large teams - up to 8 members.

 FALL DATES: We All Belong Foundations of Cultural Competency

 Initial 2-hour Welcome Meeting for Team Leaders August date to be determined

 1st Session Wednesday, September 6, 2017 9:00 am – 4:00 pm

 2nd Session Wednesday, November 1, 2017 9:00 am – 4:00 pm

 3rd Session Wednesday, December 6, 2017 9:00 am – 4:00 pm